Israel says Iran launched more missiles after ceasefire started. Iranian military denies that

 Many worried the war might widen after the U.S. joined the attacks by dropping bunker-buster bombs over the weekend and Israel expanded the kinds of targets it was hitting.

-But after Tehran launched a limited retaliatory strike on a U.S. military base in Qatar on Monday, U.S. President Donald Trump announced a ceasefire.
+But after Tehran launched a limited retaliatory strike on a U.S. military base in Qatar on Monday, Trump announced the ceasefire.

-“Tehran will tremble,” Israeli Finance Minister Betzalel Smotrich warned on X, raising the specter that the war might continue.
+“Tehran will tremble,” Israeli Finance Minister Betzalel Smotrich warned on X at one point, raising the specter that the war might continue.

 An Israeli military official who spoke on the condition of anonymity in line with military regulations said Iran launched two missiles at Israel hours into the tenuous ceasefire.
 Both were intercepted, the official said.